 Factbox: Legal background behind new Nord Stream 2 licence demand

-FRANKFURT, Nov 17 (Reuters) - Germany's energy regulator has temporarily halted the certification process for the Nord Stream 2 gas pipeline, requiring the Swiss-based consortium behind the infrastructure to form a German subsidiary to secure a licence. read more
+FRANKFURT, Nov 19 (Reuters) - Germany's energy regulator has temporarily halted the certification process for the Nord Stream 2 gas pipeline, requiring the Swiss-based, Gazprom-led (GAZP.MM) consortium behind the infrastructure to form a German subsidiary to secure a licence. read more

-Following are some of the legal considerations associated with the move by Germany's Federal Network Agency.
+Following are some of the legal considerations associated with the move by Germany's Federal Network Agency, which aims to strengthen its oversight of the project in Germany.

 The list is partly based on information provided by specialist energy law firm Rosin Buedenbender in Essen, which has tracked relevant court cases: